 18KM | 6-7 HOURS | 220M ASCENT | 770M DESCENT | CAMP ALT 4350M

 Today you will be climbing Ganglakarchung Pass at an altitude of 5120m.
 From the pass, the views of Kangbum (6530m), Tsendhen Gang (7100m), Teri Gang (7300m) and Jejegangphu Gang (7120m) are superb.
 You will descend through massive moraines to the edge of straight cliff with views of glacial hanging from Teri Gang that forms two turquoise-colored lakes at the base.
-The lake towards the left in 1961 due to outburst has caused a flood downstream in Punakha destroying the Mochu Bridge.
-Descend through a steep path to the U-shaped valley following the Tangchu stream towards right to arrive at your camp at 4350m.
+The lake on the left had an outburst in 1961 causing a flood downstream in Punakha destroying the Mochu Bridge.
+Descend through a steep path to the U-shaped valley following the Tangchu stream towards the right to arrive at your camp at 4350m.

 16KM | 5-6 HOURS | 250M ASCENT | 310M DESCENT | CAMP ALT 4350M

-Your trail passes through the junipers down the Tangchu River on the left passing through amazing waterfalls.
+The trail passes through juniper trees down the Tangchu River on the left passing by amazing waterfalls.
 After a gentle climb out of the valley for sometime, you will be making a steep ascent to Woche Village, the first settlement in Lunana region at an altitude of 4350m.
 The Woche village marks the beginning of the Lunana region and above the village, you will see tomorrow’s route to Ledhi.

 19KM | 6-7 HOURS | 300M ASCENT | 450M DESCENT | CAMP ALT 4200M

 Start climbing up the Woche valley and cross a small stream to go over a moraine.
-You will then descend to a wooden bridge across a Woche Chu River and climb up past a clear glacial lake to reach Keche La pass (4650m) with magnificent views of nearby mountains including three-prong peaks of Jejegangphu Gang mountain.
+You will then descend to a wooden bridge across the Woche Chu River and climb up past a clear glacial lake to reach Keche La pass (4650m) where you get magnificent views of nearby mountains including the three-prong peaks of Jejegangphu Gang mountain.
 The trail then descends to Pochu Valley and reaches Thaga village at 4050m.
-In the late afternoons, one can expect bitterly cold winds at Thaga Vilalge in autumn.
-From the Thaga village, we descend passing few scattered settlements, waterfalls and reach Lhedi (4200m) after walking along the Phochu River bed.
+In the late afternoons, one can expect bitter cold winds at Thaga Village in autumn.
+From Thaga village, we descend passing few scattered settlements, rushing waterfalls and reach Lhedi (4200m) after walking along the Phochu River bed.
 Lhedi village consists of a school, Basic Health Unit and a wireless station.

 19KM | 5-6 HOURS | 250M ASCENT | CAMP ALT 4250M

 The trek is slightly easy today.
-We will follow the north bank of Phochu River passing through several small farms and then reach Chuzo Village (4090m) sometime around the lunchtime.
-Enroute visit the Chezo Dzong.
-We follow the trail along the riverbed and then climb a steep hill overlooking Thanza valley at 4250m.
+We will follow the north bank of Phochu River passing through several small farms and then reach Chuzo Village sometime around lunch at an altitude of 4090m.
+En route visit the Chezo Dzong.
+We follow the trail along the riverbed and then ascend a steep hill overlooking Thanza valley at 4250m.

-You have two optional activities for today.
+You have two options to spend your day today.
 You can either visit the Thanza village or explore nearby glacial lakes.
-Thanza Village is virtually untouched, medieval-like society.
+Thanza Village is virtually an untouched, medieval-like society.
 Most people wear clothes they make by hand, weaving and dyeing their own material.
 They fashion their own unique hats, boots and and jewelry.
 Their homes are built from stone walls, hand-hewn wood shingles and clay mortar.
-They survive on grains battered with yak meat and cheese from the lower valleys.
-Optionally, you can hike through small moraine rocks to clusters of Raphstreng Tsho and Thorthormi Tsho.
+They survive on grains bartered with yak meat and cheese from the lower valleys.
+Optionally, you can hike through small moraine rocks to a cluster of lakes Raphstreng Tsho and Thorthormi Tsho.
 These lakes are the source of Phochu River of Punakha, which caused a flood in 1994 due to moraine outburst.
 The view of 7100m Table Mountain (locally known as Zongphu Gang) is superb as it forms 3000m high wall of ice and snow behind Thanza Village.

 19KM | 8-9 HOURS | 870M ASCENT | CAMP ALT 5120M

 After breakfast, you will start climbing the ridge, overlooking the great view of the Table Mountain and the Thanza valley below.
-The altitude of the ridge is 4,500m and it gradually rises up to 4,650m.
+The altitude of the ridge is 4500m and it gradually rises to 4650m.
 After the picnic lunch, trek upwards following the left side of the bridge and enjoying the views of the snow-capped mountains.
-Upon further climbing of the ridges, you reach the campsite of Tshorim at an altitude of 5,120m.
+Upon further ascend on the ridge, you reach the campsite of Tshorim at an altitude of 5,120m.

 16KM | 6-7 HOURS | 110M ASCENT | 260M DESCENT | CAMP ALT 4970M

 The day starts with a short climb to the Tshorim Thso.
-You walk on the side of the lake enjoying a panoramic view of the Gophu La ranges.
-The last climb to the Gophu La pass (5,230m) is very short.
-After the pass descend to the base camp, walking along the ridge to enjoy a great view of Gangkhar Puensum.
-If interested, one can divert to the left side to climb up the pyramid peak for a better view or you can go down to the base camp nearby Sha Chhu.
+Walk on the side of the lake enjoying a panoramic view of the Gophu La ranges.
+The last climb to the Gophu La pass (5230m) is very short.
+After the pass, descend to the base camp, walking along the ridge to enjoy a great view of Gangkhar Puensum.
+If interested, one can divert to the left side to climb up the pyramid peak for a better view or you can go down to the base camp nearby Sha Chhu river.

 14KM | 6-7 HOURS | 770M DESCENT | CAMP ALT 4200M

-The trail is fairly easy following the Sha Chhu which gradually descends towards Geshe Woma which is at an altitude of 4,200m.
+The trail is fairly easy following the Sha Chhu river which gradually descends towards Geshe Woma which is at an altitude of 4200m.

 18KM | 8-9 HOURS | 600M ASCENT | 800M DESCENT | CAMP ALT 4000M

-After breakfast, the trek continues following the Sha Chhu for about 2 and half hours until we begin the stiff climb towards Saka la pass at 4800m.
-As the visibility along the Saka la trail is rather poor, it is advised that the trekkers must use the top of the ridge to follow the right trail.
+After breakfast, the trek continues following the Sha Chhu river again for about two and half hours until we begin the stiff climb towards Saka la pass at 4800m.
+As the visibility along the Saka la trail is rather poor, it is advised that the trekkers use the top of the ridge to follow the right trail.
 Picnic lunch will be served close to a yak herder’s camp.
-After the lunch and a little rest, we start uphill climb to Sakala pass.
-After the pass, we start to descend towards some lakes enjoying the beauty of this wonderful place.
+After lunch and a little rest, we start the uphill climb to Sakala pass.
+After the pass, we start to descend toward some lakes enjoying the beauty of this wonderful place.
 We come across yet another beautiful scene overlooking some small lakes with the gigantic views of the mountain peaks.

 14KM | 5-6 HOURS | 400M ASCENT | 810M DESCENT | CAMP ALT 3590M

-After breakfast, we will start a short climb leading towards Julila pass (4,400m).
+After breakfast, we will start a short climb leading towards Julila pass (4400m).
 After the pass, descend to the riverside through dense rhododendron shrubs, juniper and conifer forests.
-A short climb after the bridge leads us towards Dur Tsachu (hot spring) where it is believed that Guru Padmasambhava is supposed to have taken bath.
+A short climb after the bridge leads us towards Dur Tsachu (hot spring) where it is believed that Guru Padmasambhava, the great spiritual master is supposed to have taken bath.
 These hot springs might be the most stunningly beautiful hot springs of the Himalayas.

 18KM | 8-9 HOURS | 1100M ASCENT | 835M DESCENT | CAMP ALT 3850M